demisto/content-docs/docs/integrations/context-standards-mandatory.md

-    "Body/HTML": "STRING, The HTML version of the email.", "Body/Text": "STRING, The plain-text version of the email.", "Subject": "STRING, The subject of the email.", "Headers": "STRING, The headers of the email.", "Attachments": [
+    "Body/HTML": "STRING, The HTML version of the email.", "Body/Text": "STRING, The plain-text version of the email.", "Subject": "STRING, The subject of the email.", "Headers": "STRING, The headers of the email."
-        "entryID"
-    ]
 }
 ```